Organic Music Garlic (Hardneck)

 Spring Planting Days to Maturity: About 90 days

 Description: Music garlic is one of the best known and sought after garlic varieties to grow.
 This variety was reportedly brought to Canada from Italy, by Al Music, in 1980.
 It is extremely aromatic, and full of rich flavor.
-The flavor is described to be spicy when eaten raw, and hot and aromatic, with true garlic flavor, when cooked.
+The flavor is described to be spicy, when eaten raw, and hot and aromatic, with true garlic flavor, when cooked.
 Music garlic is considered the garlic of choice by garlic lovers and chefs, and makes a great addition to stir fries, soups, sauces, marinades, dips, rubs, and so much more.
 The bulbs are thickly and tightly wrapped in pink blushed parchment-like wrappers.
-It forms large cloves that average around 4-8 cloves per bulb.
+It forms large cloves that average around 4-6 cloves per bulb.
 This variety is a part of the porcelain garlic group, making them unique from other garlics, since porcelain garlic scapes coil in different directions making them look like a bed of snakes.
-Music is an extremely hardy garlic that can grow in most climate areas and still be quite productive.
+Music is an extremely hardy garlic that can grow in most climate areas and still be quite productive, but it does best in Northern states.
 It also has some disease tolerance making this variety great for beginner garlic growers.

 How To Grow Your Own Garlic